nunobrum/spicelib/README.md

     * Different models can be simulated in a single batch

 * __RawRead__
   A class that serves to read raw files into a python class.
+Multiple result sets (also called plots) in one raw file are supported.

 * __RawWrite__
-  A class to write RAW files that can be read by the LTspice Wave Application.
+  A class to write RAW files that can be read by the LTspice Wave Application or other comparable tools.

 ## How to Install